Note

 CustomPower(power=20)

-This example displayed a non linear workflow successfully implemented by PipeGraph, while at the same time showing a way to circumvent current limitations of standard GridSearchCV
+This example displayed a non linear workflow successfully implemented by PipeGraph, while at the same time showing a way to circumvent current limitations of standard GridSearchCV, in particular, the retriction on the number of input parameters.

 Next examples show more elaborated examples in increasing complexity order.